 Preaching entails doing the work of a herald: to publicly proclaim or eagerly advocate a religious message or belief.
 This bold action is fundamental to Christianity.
-Because: “…since, in the wisdom of God, the world did not know God through wisdom, it pleased God through the folly of what we preach[a] to save those who believe.”
+Because ‘since, in the wisdom of God, the world did not know God through wisdom, it pleased God through the folly of what we preach[a] to save those who believe.’
 (1 Corinthians 1:21, ESV).
-Preaching is not merely the job of an exclusive group of professional theologians – Jesus commissioned all His followers to do it (Matthew 18:18-20).
-And like Peter and John who preached powerfully as ordinary men with no special training (Acts 4:13), we can too.
+Preaching is not merely the job of an exclusive group of professional theologians – Jesus commissioned all of His followers to do it (Matthew 18:18-20).
+And like Peter and John, who preached powerfully as ordinary men, with no special training (Acts 4:13), we can too.

 There is a reach beyond a pulpit when ordinary Christians understand that preaching should be part of their everyday life:

 For some bizarre reason, God wants to use us to be His voice on earth.
-Preaching has always been God’s way to communicate with His people.
-We see a pattern right through Scripture of how God appointed spokesmen to speak on his behalf.
+Preaching has always been God’s way of communicating with His people.
+We see a pattern right through Scripture of how God appointed spokesmen to speak on His behalf.

 In the Old Testament, prophets were God’s preachers: ‘And you have also set up prophets to proclaim concerning you in Jerusalem’ (Nehemiah 6:7, KJV).

 The New Testament speaks of many preachers of whom Jesus was foremost The Preacher.
 He preached in synagogues and in houses.
 ‘He said to them, ‘I must preach the good news of the kingdom of God to the other towns as well; for I was sent for this purpose.’’
 (Luke 4:43).